Hair Peace Salon: Gipsy and in Tune (2007–2009)

 As a participant in the project "Tuzin.
 Perazagruzka" from the web-portal "Tuzin.fm" and the public campaign "Budzma Belarusians!", the band re-released its song "Ice Age" in the Belarusian language with the poetically translated lyrics by man of letters, Vital Voranau, which became their first song in their native language.
-This notable track called “Studzień” was put on the compilation CD of the project released in December 2009, subsequently officially digitally re-released on SoundCloud in 2014.
+This notable track called "Studzień" was put on the compilation CD of the project released in December 2009, subsequently officially digitally re-released on SoundCloud in 2014.
 In August the band won a national selection organized by European Radio for Belarus and went to Chernihiv (Ukraine) at the "Be Free" festival to present this mother language version of the song live with Lyapis Trubetskoy, Vopli Vidopliassova, and more Belarusian and Ukrainian rock bands.

-At the end of the 2009 the band redesigned their website with artwork by Polina Pastushenko, director of the "In Tune" music video, to support the release of the brand new video clip on the song "Like A Whale" filmed as a participant of the TV-show "PROдвижение +".
+At the end of 2009, the band redesigned their website with artwork by Polina Pastushenko, director of the "In Tune" music video, to support the release of the brand new video clip on the song "Like A Whale" filmed as a participant of the TV-show "PROдвижение +".
 Shortly after, Alexey Kuznetsov left the band in December 2009.
 The frontman Aleh Vial later said that this happened because they had not been playing with him in harmony well.
-In the coming months, Vladimir Agayan, fan of the band who won the new drummer selection, became his successor.
-So, Vial, Devichensky, Karman, and Agayan began to cooperate on a new CD, as they made know on the air on the radio “Stalitsa” and on the pages of the 我爱摇滚乐 ("I Love Rock and roll") magazine.
+In the coming months, Vladimir Agayan, a fan of the band who won the new drummer selection, became his successor.
+So, Vial, Devichensky, Karman, and Agayan began to cooperate on a new CD, as they made know on the air on the radio "Stalitsa" and on the pages of the 我爱摇滚乐 ("I Love Rock and roll") magazine.